wevm/frog/.changeset/great-grapes-burn.md

 This version of Frog removes the concept of "Render Cycles".
 All frames now facilitate a single cycle.

-There are a couple of small **breaking changes**:
+There are a couple of small **deprecations**:

-1. Removed `cycle` from context – you can now omit the conditionals completely.
+1. Deprecated `cycle` from context – you can now omit the conditionals completely.

 ```diff
 app.frame('/', c => {